How to Replace a Toilet Seat

 If plastic caps were included with the new toilet seat, snap them into place by pushing them down on the bolts, onto the wingnuts.

-If you follow these steps, you should be able to replace your toilet seat quickly.
+If you follow these steps, you should be able to replace your toilet seat quickly and easily.